YMPort/MGEED/README.md

 Access to MGEED database:

-Please download the End User License Agreement (eula.pdf), complete the agreement and return it to Prof. Hui Yu, hui.yu@port.ac.uk.
+Please download the End User License Agreement (eula.pdf), complete the agreement and return it to Prof. Hui Yu, hui.yu@glasgow.ac.uk.
 Once the signed agreement is received and approved, you will receive instructions to download the database.